-Service Data Name Definition Number of Indigenous Education Sessions The total number of education sessions provided to agency staff at an Indigenous owned/operated organization by a specialist (e.g., cognitive behaviour therapy) during the reporting period.
+Service Data Name Definition Number of Indigenous Client Consultations The total number of consultation or assessment sessions provided to a service provider at an Indigenous owned/operated organization by a specialist about specific client(s) during the reporting period.
+Number of Indigenous Education Sessions The total number of education sessions provided to agency staff at an Indigenous owned/operated organization by a specialist (e.g., cognitive behaviour therapy) during the reporting period.
 Number of Indigenous Program Consultations The total number of consultations provided to agency staff at an Indigenous owned/operated organization by a specialist about a particular program or service (e.g., advice about brief service model) during the reporting period.